plcrodrigues/py.ALPHA.EEG.2017-GIPSA/README.md

 [https://zenodo.org/record/2348892](https://zenodo.org/record/2348892#.XBdqNs9Ki3I)

-The code of this repository was developed in **Python 3.9 and 3.10** using MNE-Python [2, 3] as tool for the EEG processing.
+The code of this repository was developed in **Python 3.9 and 3.10** using MNE-Python [2, 3] as a tool for the EEG processing.

 The package can be downloaded with pip: